 Marc Fassbind Treasurer

-Patrick Nicollier Secretary Head of Human Resources, The Global Fund
+Patrick Nicollier Secretary Director of Human Resources, HUG

 Manuelle Pernoud Member Producer, journalist and presenter of A Bon Entendeur magazine, RTS